junxit/us-congress-bills-114/metadata.md

 - 2015-06-18 — Introduced in Senate
 - 2015-06-18 — Read twice and referred to the Committee on Foreign Relations.
 (Sponsor introductory remarks on measure: CR S4836-4837)
+- 2016-06-23 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-06-28 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute.
+Without written report.
+- 2016-06-28 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute.
+Without written report.
+- 2016-06-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 534.